 3.3.1.1 Application of Specified Resources

-«Customer Name» shall apply the output of all Specified Resources, listed in section 2 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7, except for Small Non-Dispatchable Resources and Specified Resources , «Customer Name» is supporting with DFS or SCS from BPA. «Customer Name» shall apply all Specified Resources supported with DFS or SCS from BPA to «Customer Name»’s Total Retail Load consistent with section 2 of Exhibit D. «Customer Name» shall apply all of the output as it is generated from its Small Non-Dispatchable Resources, listed in section 2.3 of Exhibit A, to «Customer Name»’s Total Retail Load.
+«Customer Name» shall apply the output of all Specified Resources, listed in section 2 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7 except for those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, those Existing Resources that are Dispatchable Resources, and those Specified Resources that «Customer Name» is supporting with RSS from BPA.
+For those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, «Customer Name» shall apply all of the output as it is generated to «Customer Name»’s Total Retail Load. «Customer Name» shall apply all Existing Resources that are Dispatchable Resources consistent with section «#» of Exhibit J. «Customer Name» shall apply all Specified Resources supported with RSS from BPA to «Customer Name»’s Total Retail Load consistent with section «#» of Exhibit J.

 3.3.1.2 Determining Specified Resource Amounts

-«Customer Name» shall state, for each Specified Resource listed in section 2 of Exhibit A, firm energy amounts for each Diurnal period and peak amounts for each month beginning with the later of the date the resource was dedicated to load or October 1, 2011, through the earlier of the date the resource will be permanently removed or September 30, 2028.
-BPA in consultation with «Customer Name» shall determine the firm energy amounts for each Diurnal period and peak amounts for each month for each Specified Resource consistent with the 5(b)/9(c) Policy, and using the allowable shapes established in section 3.4.
+For each Specified Resource, BPA, in consultation with «Customer Name», shall determine firm energy amounts for each Diurnal period and peak amounts for each month beginning with the later of the date the resource was dedicated to load or October 1, 2028, through the earlier of the date the resource will be permanently removed or September 30, 2044, and list such amounts in section 2 of Exhibit A. BPA shall determine such amounts consistent with the 5(b)/9(c) Policy, and using the allowable shapes established in section 3.4.

-3.3.2 Unspecified Resource Amounts
+3.3.2 Committed Power Purchase Amounts

-3.3.2.1 Application of Unspecified Resource Amounts
+3.3.2.1 Application of Committed Power Purchase Amounts

-To serve Above-RHWM Load that «Customer Name» commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Unspecified Resource Amounts to meet any amounts not met with its Specified Resources during each Purchase Period. «Customer Name» shall apply its Unspecified Resource Amounts, listed in section 3 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7.
+To serve «Customer Name»’s Above-CHWM Load that it commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Committed Power Purchase Amounts to meet any amount of its load not met with its Specified Resources during each Rate Period. «Customer Name» shall apply its Committed Power Purchase Amounts, listed in section 3 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7.

-3.3.2.2 Determining Unspecified Resource Amounts
+3.3.2.2 Determining Committed Power Purchase Amounts

-By March 31 of each Rate Case Year, the Parties shall calculate, and BPA shall fill in the table in section 3.1.2 of Exhibit A with, «Customer Name»’s Unspecified Resource Amounts for each of the years of the upcoming Rate Period consistent with «Customer Name»’s elections for service to its Above-RHWM Load.
-Such Unspecified Resource Amounts shall be calculated using the monthly and Diurnal shapes listed in section 3.1.1 of Exhibit A. Upon termination or expiration of this Agreement any Unspecified Resource Amounts listed in Exhibit A shall expire, and «Customer Name» shall have no further obligation to apply Unspecified Resource Amounts.
+By March 31 of each Rate Case Year, BPA shall calculate and update the table in section 3.1.2 of Exhibit A with «Customer Name»’s Committed Power Purchase Amounts for each year of the upcoming Rate Period.
+BPA shall calculate such Committed Power Purchase Amounts using the monthly and Diurnal shapes stated in section 3.1.1 of Exhibit A. Upon termination or expiration of this Agreement, any Committed Power Purchase Amounts listed in Exhibit A shall expire, and «Customer Name» shall have no further obligation to apply Committed Power Purchase Amounts.

+3.3.2.3 Resource Adequacy Submittals for Committed Power Purchase Amounts

+«Customer Name» shall provide BPA Committed Power Purchase Amount information necessary for BPA’s compliance with regional resource adequacy planning requirements as specified in section 17.1 and section X of Exhibit J.

+«Customer Name»’s failure to provide information under this section may result in charges or penalties as provided in the Wholesale Power Rate Schedules and GRSPs.

 END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates:

-3.3 Application of Dedicated Resources
+3.3 Application of Dedicated Resources(XX/XX/XX Version)

-«Customer Name» agrees to serve a portion of its Total Retail Load with the Dedicated Resources listed in Exhibit A as follows:
+«Customer Name» shall serve a portion of its Total Retail Load with the Dedicated Resources listed in Exhibit A as follows:

-(1) Specified Resources that are Generating Resources shall be listed in section 2.1 of Exhibit A,

-(2) Specified Resources that are Contract Resources shall be listed in section 2.2 of Exhibit A, and
+(1) Specified Resources, listed in section 2 of Exhibit A, and

-(3) Unspecified Resource Amounts shall be listed in section 3.1 of Exhibit A.
+(2) Committed Power Purchase Amounts, listed in section 3.1 of Exhibit A.